cultureandempire/cultureandempire.github.io/cande.md

 It's this simple dynamic that powers many civil conflicts between previously peaceful neighbors.
 It can turn small arguments into nationwide destruction, as we saw in Lebanon from 1975 to 1990, or Somalia from 1991 to the present day.
 Such conflicts can be impossible for outsiders to understand because they occur between clans and fluid extended families, rather than political blocks.
 One feature is consistent, however: the lack of a State strong enough to intervene with force.

-The State grants itself a monopoly of force, which it uses to enforce an agreed upon set of property laws.
+The State grants itself a monopoly of force, which it uses to define a set of laws and enforce them through criminal and civil courts.
 If a family squats on another's land, the State will evict them, not the owners.
 If one man shoots another dead, the State will punish him, not the dead man's family.
 If a man rapes a woman (arguably a form of theft), the State will prosecute him, not the woman's family.

 Laws, courts, and police are tools for reducing violence by intervening in conflicts at the earliest possible moment and punishing the aggressors.
 To be utterly cynical, it doesn't really matter who is innocent or guilty as long as there is no option for either side to take matters into their own hands.